-The losses experienced by the Program over the last four years have reduced the PSF to about \$84 million, an amount that continues to provide a very high level of security.

-We'll have more information on the Program's financial condition when we discuss the 2013 operating results later in this report.
+The losses experienced by the Program from 2010 through 2013 reduced the PSF to about \$84 million.
+The fund grew slightly in 2014 to almost \$85 million, an amount that provides a very high level of security.
+We'll present more information on the Program's financial condition when we discuss the 2014 operating results later in this report.

 Movement of members in and out of the Trust continues to complicate the insurance pool's operation.
-To stabilize the insurance market for the Trust and our members, TMAIT established the Agency in 2000 to assist those members who feel they need to shop for coverage.
+To stabilize the insurance market for the Trust and our members, TMAIT established its own insurance agency, TMAIT Financial Services, Inc. (the Agency), in 2000 to assist those members who feel they need to shop for coverage.
 Through the Agency, we are able to offer a TMA member any insurance plan that is available on the open market.
-At the end of 2013, the Agency was providing coverage for about 8,476 TMA members, employees, and dependents.

 Our partnership with Blue Cross and Blue Shield of Texas (BCBSTX) ... the largest health insurance carrier in the state and with whom TMA has a long-standing working relationship ... continues to ensure that the Trust can maximize its responsiveness to the membership's health insurance needs in the coming years.
-BCBSTX's claims management has been a major factor in the relative stability of our health insurance plans as well as allowing us to have only four rate increases since we joined forces 10 years ago.
+BCBSTX's claims management has been a major factor in the relative stability of our health insurance plans as well as allowing us to have only five rate increases since we joined forces 11 years ago.

 Our long partnership with Prudential as the insurer of the Trust's life, office overhead, and disability plans continues to grow in strength and effectiveness, changing and evolving with the needs of the Trust and our members.
 Through all the years and all the challenges, our partnership has worked well in meeting our membership's insurance needs.
-We look forward to continuing to build on the strong and dynamic foundation we have established with Prudential over the last 44 years.
+We look forward to continuing to build on the strong and dynamic foundation we have established with Prudential over the last 45 years.

 The Trustees and staff continually analyze issues and review new opportunities and concepts to maintain the Trust's leadership in providing insurance plans and services to Texas physicians.
-We will continue to work especially hard during 2014 as we assist our members with the many issues that will continue to arise as we and they deal with the ongoing challenges of the ACA.
+Once again, we will work especially hard during 2015, as we assist our members with the many issues that will continue to arise as we and they deal with the ongoing challenges of the ACA.